+Refer to the applicable benefits section in this chart.
+You pay these amounts until you reach the out-of-pocket maximum.

+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.

+There is no co-insurance, copayment, or deductible for members eligible for

 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

 Medicare-covered medical nutrition therapy services.

-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP)

+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

 There is no coinsurance, copayment, or deductible for the MDPP benefit.

-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs\

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: 0-20% of the Medicare- approved amount.
-Prior Authorization rules apply.
+Covered drugs include:

+0-20% of the Medicareapproved amount.

 There are some Part B to Part B medications that are subject to step therapy rules.

-Insulin cost sharing is subject to a coinsurance cap of \$35 for one-month's supply of insulin Medicare Part B prescription drugs (continued) • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital
+Insulin cost sharing is subject to a coinsurance cap of \$35 for one-month's supply of insulin

+Medicare Part B prescription drugs (continued)

-- Insulin furnished through an item of durable medical equipment - (such as a medically necessary insulin pump)
+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump)

-- Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen, Procrit, Epoetin Alfa, Aranesp, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases
+- Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen, Procrit, Epoetin Alfa, Aranesp, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases https://astivahealth.com/pdf/2024/Medicare Part B Step Therapy Dr ugs.pdf

-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: https://astivahealth.com/pdf/2024/Medicare_Part_B_Step_Therapy_Dr ugs.pdf
+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: